 - Dispersed Camping

-Developed areas are often free, though some may charge fees.
-The BLM also runs a series of “Long Term Visitor Areas” that charge fees for part of the year, and are free to other.
-Developed areas refers to areas that the BLM specifically designated for recreation, including camping, hiking, and OHV riding.
-Often, they involve campsites marked with posts, picnic tables, and fire rings.
+Developed Campgrounds are often free, though some may charge fees.
+The BLM also runs a series of “Long Term Visitor Areas” that charge fees for part of the year, and are free to part of the other.
+Developed campgrounds are defined by the BLM as being an area set aside for camping and in which includes some kind of improvement.
+Usually that improvement involves kiosk with information and numbered campsites.
+But they can also go on to include fire rings, picnic tables, pit toilets, and water faucets.

 Where Can You Camp for Free?